-For the past few years, there has been an on-going debate on whether keto or vegan diet is better for health in almost every food blog.
-We won’t go into that debate, instead, have a look some real facts and studies to understand which is a better diet for you.
+For the past few years, there has been an on-going debate on whether a keto or vegan diet is better for health in almost every food blog.
+We won’t go into that debate, instead, have a look at some real facts and studies to understand which is a better diet for you.
 However, before that, let’s find out what exactly keto and vegan diet is.

 Nowadays, a lot of people moving toward a vegetarian diet – from models to celebrities to fitness enthusiasts.
 According to an article published in Forbes, the number of vegans in the United States increased from 1% to 6% between 2014 to 2017.
 Besides health, there are numerous other factors, more and more people opting to turn vegan.
 These include moral, ethical, and environmental.

 A vegan diet is often low in fat, protein, and calories, therefore, people usually feel they can eat all day and still lose some weight.
 Research shows that vegans take a variety of minerals, vitamins, and other nutrients than omnivores.
 Moreover, they have lower average calorie consumptions than non-vegans.
 Consequently, the diet helps in losing weight.

 Keto or Ketogenic diet is a high-fat, low-carb diet that claims to provide numerous health benefits.
 The diet includes substantially diminish of carbohydrate intake and replacing it with fat-rich food.